mesosphere/marathon/docs/ports.md

 Port configuration for applications in Marathon can be confusing and there is [an outstanding issue](https://github.com/mesosphere/marathon/issues/670) to redesign the ports API.
 This page attempts to explain more clearly how they work.

+If you are running Marathon within a [DC/OS cluster](https://dcos.io/get-started) you can use [virtual addresses (VIPs)](https://dcos.io/docs/1.7/usage/service-discovery/virtual-ip-addresses/) to make ports management easier.
+VIPs simplify inter-app communication and implement a reliable service-oriented architecture.
+VIPs map traffic from a single virtual address to multiple IP addresses and ports.

 ## Definitions

 *containerPort*: A _container port_ specifies a port within a container.
 This is only necessary as part of a _port mapping_ when using `BRIDGE` mode networking with a Docker container.